safetyAI/ChatSafetyAI/README.md

 - input multiple files at once

 ### 12-19-24
-- fix issue parsing XLSX files
+- fixed bug in XLSX file scraping function
-- made PPTX and DOCX parsing functions more robust
+- made PPTX and DOCX file scraping functions more robust

 ### 12-04-24
 - Better description of the SCL model and criteria for high-energy